IMAT1912/IMAT1912/lab_02/lab_02.md

 In this lab we will take the rudimentary shopping list from lab-01 and expand it with more capabilities.

 We will introduce functionality from the python `cmd` module to create a simple commandline interface.
-This will allow our users (we care about our users) to access the full functionality of the shopping list without writing any python code.
+This will allow our users (we care about our users) to access the full functionality of the shopping list without requiring them to write any python code.

 ## Setup

 Create a file `/path/to/IMAT1912-labs/lab_02/lab_02.py`.

+>On windows, this would be `C:\path\to\IMAT1912-labs\lab_02\lab_02.py` or similar.

 >Remember, this is the folder structure you should be working in
 >```